Ofir Akunis: "Computer for Every Child"

 For his own request, Akunis was appointed by Binyamin Netanyahu to lead the 'Computer for Every Child' project.
 He said that "This is one of the most important social projects taking place in Israel," and added "that reducing the technological gaps is a critical element in reducing social disparities."
 Akunis promised that he will work to "promote, strengthen and upgrade" the project.
 During 2013, the project has been upgraded from "Computer for Every Child" to "Tablet for the Whole Classroom" and Tablets Distributed to Children of Sderot, Ofakim, Lod etc. In October 2014, Akunis announced that the government had allocated NIS 1.8 million to provide tablets for each and every child living in the south.

 The 20th Knesset

 Prior to the 2015 elections, Akunis participated in the primaries for the Likud and reached the 15th place.

 On 14 May 2015 Akunis was sworn in as a Minister in the 34th Government of Israel.

 In June 2015, Akunis was authorized by the Prime Minister to be the Broadcasting Authority and the Second Television and Radio Authority.
-After his appointment, Bezeq led to changes in the Public Broadcastibng Law.
+After his appointment, Bezeq led to changes in the Public Broadcasting Law.
 The changes included renaming the law to the "Israeli Public Broadcasting Law" and final cancellation of the television fee.
 These changes were criticized by his predecessor, Minister Gilad Erdan, and received support from the Ministry of Finance and The New General Workers Union.

 Following a controversy with the Prime Minister, he resigned as head of the Broadcasting Authority and the Second Television and Radio Authority.